Learning NextJS

 If you inspect the source code of a page built with regular React, you'll

-see an empty HTML page with a <script>
+see an empty HTML page with a <script> tag linking to a JavaScript file.

 The JavaScript file is the bundled React code responsible for rendering our